 Undergraduate Conference on Literature, Language, and Culture

-The Undergraduate Conference on Literature, Language, and Culture is an annual event sponsored by the Western Kentucky University English Department, with generous support from the Provost's Initiatives for Excellence.
+The Undergraduate Conference on Literature, Language, and Culture is an annual event sponsored by the WKU English department, with generous support from the Provost's Initiatives for Excellence.

 The conference features original analytical essays written by undergraduate students.
 Students are invited to submit short (five page) versions of any paper they have written in a WKU English class during the year leading up to each conference.
 Graduate students in the English M.A. program evaluate the submissions and select up to fifteen participants.